prakhaaar/logcop/README.md

 logcop install-hook
 ```

-Installs a pre-commit hook.
-Blocks any commit that contains console statements.
-One command, done.
+Installs a git pre-commit hook that runs `logcop scan --ci` before every commit.
+If console statements are found, the commit is blocked.
+One command.
+No configuration.
+Works forever.

 ### CI Mode